Overview

 [___]

-literal. deterministic critiques, cites every line.
+literal. deterministic code reviews, cites every line.
 Preset dials — snark 2 · patience 7 · rigor 10 · chattiness 2 · curiosity 3

 bunny